one-pace/one-pace-wiki/timing-guide.md

 - The Going Merry (when personified refered to as "she")
 - The Thousand Sunny
 - Transponder Snail
+- Merman/Mermen (refering to people like Fukaboshi
-- Merman/Mermen (refering to people like King Camie)
+- Mermaid(s) (refering to people like Camie)

 ## 1.2.
 Sentence spacing
 Sentences are separated by a single space.